ann82/wdai-ai-slackbot/README.md

    ```
 5. Use ngrok or a similar tool to create a public URL for testing with Slack

+### Automated Quality Checks

+This project includes automatic code quality and security checks that run whenever new code is submitted.
+These checks:

+- Ensure the code follows standard formatting rules
+- Scan for potential security issues
+- Verify all dependencies are safe to use

+This means you can be confident that the bot maintains high quality and security standards without needing to run technical tests yourself.
+This is enabled using Github actions.
+See python-checks.yml for more details.

 ### Requirements.txt

 ```